lordmulder/libsndfile-MSVC/README.md

 ## Details ##

 [**Libsndfile**](http://www.mega-nerd.com/libsndfile/) is a C library for reading and writing files containing sampled sound (such as MS Windows WAV and the Apple/SGI AIFF format) through one standard library interface.
 Unfortunately, the "official" version of *libsndfile* does **not** currently support building the library with *Microsoft Visual C++* (MSVC).
 It is still possible to build a Windows DLL of *libsndfile* with [MinGW/GCC](http://mingw-w64.sourceforge.net/) and then link the MinGW-compiled DLL against your MSVC-compiled program files.
 However, to the best of my knowledge, this method does **not** work if you intend to link *libsndfile* as a ***static*** library!
-At least I never got it to work properly ;-)
+At least I never got it to work ;-)

 The purpose of this repository is providing solution/project files that can be used to compile the latest version of *libsndfile* under MSVC, resulting in a "native" MSVC library that allows for **static** linking with MSVC-compiled programs.
 The code in this repository is identical to the "official" *libsndfile* codebase, except that solution/project files for MSVC have been added and that <tt>config.h</tt> has been adjusted.
 Furthermore, a few compatibility (build) fixes were required for MSVC, some of which were backported from [Audacity](http://audacity.sourceforge.net/).
 In my tests, the MSVC binary of *libsndfile* is only slightly slower than the MinGW one.